My Health Partner Logo

 icon

-Cardiac Computerized tomography
+Cardiac computerized tomography

 Imaging test where you lie in a doughnut-shaped machine that will take pictures of your heart and chest